id-Software/DOOM-3-BFG/README.txt

 __________________________________________

 	* Sound engine does not work on Linux
+	* Doomclassic is not supported on Linux (yet)
 	* There are some issues with the binary format loaders/writers on 64 bit platforms
+	* The intel open source drivers to not support OpenGL 3.2 yet

 ___________________________________________________